 Traditionally, an orangery was a building set within the grounds of a wealthy estate which was dedicated to protecting delicate fruit trees during the winter.
 The fruit trees were predominantly orange and lime trees, hence the name Orangery.
 Initially they were practical buildings which probably weren’t much to look at, but later they became ornate and decorative.

-The Orangeries we build today are modest versions of those belonging to vast 19th century estates; however they still retain their exotic appeal.
+The Orangeries we build today are modest versions of those belonging to vast 19th century estates; however they still retain their exotic appeal and they still add great value to your home.

 Usually built with glass walls, large windows, roof lanterns or glass roofs, an Orangery is a light-filled, luxurious space.
 For a modern interpretation, bi-folding doors can be used meaning the room can effectively be entirely opened up, seamlessly connecting the inside and outside.